Humanizr/Humanizer/readme.md

 ```

 ###Mix this into your framework to simplify your life
 This is just a baseline and you can use this to simplify your day to day job.
-For example, in Asp.Net MVC we keep chucking `Display` attribute on ViewModel properties so `HtmlHelper` can generate correct labels for us; but, just like enums, in vast majority of cases we just need a space between the words in property name - so why not use string.Humanizer for that?!
+For example, in Asp.Net MVC we keep chucking `Display` attribute on ViewModel properties so `HtmlHelper` can generate correct labels for us; but, just like enums, in vast majority of cases we just need a space between the words in property name - so why not use `"string".Humanize` for that?!

 You may find an Asp.Net MVC sample [in the code](https://github.com/MehdiK/Humanizer/tree/master/src/Humanizer.MvcSample) that does that (although the project is excluded from the solution file to make the nuget package available for .Net 3.5 too).